ensoftened/Jose-Lorenzo-Villapando-primia-technical-exam/README.md

 # Explanation

 I just followed the basic flow of MERN stack.
-Actually, I have my own built-in component libraries and necessary directories in my client side that are customizable, in order to make coding with styles easier.
+Actually, I have my own built-in component libraries and own structure in my client side that are customizable to make coding with styles easier.
-I also used axios library to make an http request from the client side to server side.
+I also used the axios library to make an http request from the client side to server side.

 If you are going to ask me what will be the improvements I would like to implement if I have more time, I want to add the following: